agkunz/docker-psa/README.md

 # Docker PSA - Human Readable Container Listings

-A Docker CLI plugin that provides a more human-readable format for container listings, enhancing the out### Download Pre-built Binaries
+A Docker CLI plugin that provides a more human-readable format for container listings, enhancing the standard `docker ps` output.

-You ## CI/CD Pipeline

-The project uses GitHub Actions for:

-- **Testing** - Automated tests on multiple Go versions
-- **Code Quality** - Format checking, vetting, and linting
-- **Multi-Platform Builds** - Cross-compilation for different OS/architectures
-- **Semantic Versioning** - Automated version management
-- **GitHub Releases** - Automatic releases with build artifacts

-### Release Process

-- **Automatic Versioning** - Version numbers determined by conventional commit messages
-- **Multi-Platform Builds** - Binaries built for Linux, macOS, and Windows
-- **Release Notes** - Changelog automatically generated from commits
-- **GitHub Releases** - Release assets uploaded automaticallye-built binaries from the GitHub releases page:

-- **GitHub**: [Releases](https://github.com/username/docker-psa/releases) *(Update with your GitHub URL)*

-Available binaries:
-- `docker-psa-linux-amd64` - Linux x86_64
-- `docker-psa-darwin-amd64` - macOS Intel
-- `docker-psa-darwin-arm64` - macOS Apple Silicon
-- `docker-psa-windows-amd64.exe` - Windows x86_64er ps`.

 ## Features